- Where are your natural interests and tendencies pointing?

-If you find that you don’t enjoy one subject as much as you thought you would then move on to something completely different or refine and adjust the original project.
+If you find out that you don’t enjoy the niche you have chosen as much as you thought you would move on to something else.

-This was something I knew something about and was comfortable researching and writing about.
+I knew something about health and fitness.
 It was a logical place for me to start.

-Since I had already geared the portfolio site to people looking to hire writers I started a second holistic health blog called Mind-Body Clarity for general readers.
+I had created my writing site for people looking to hire writers.
+So I started a second health blog called Mind-Body Clarity for a general audience.

-This new site became the real portfolio of writing samples for freelance wellness writing I had wanted to create all along.
+This new site became my portfolio of writing samples I had wanted to create all along.

-Then I “had” to start this third blog: Mindful Joyful, on creativity and marketing for creatives, because I didn’t want to subject my holistic health readers to off-topic posts that they were not in interested in.
+Then I “had” to start a third blog on marketing for creatives.
+I didn’t want to subject my holistic health readers to off-topic posts that they were not interested in.
 It was too big a stretch.

 Where to start

-You have to start with something you are interested in, good at, or able to learn about and that people want information about.
+You have to start with something you are good at, or able to learn about and that people want information about.

 1: Where are your natural interests and tendencies pointing?

-- Look back through your life at what you really have loved, enjoyed or been passionate about or at least interested in.
+- Look back through your life at what you have loved, enjoyed, or been passionate about.